Photo courtesy of Voyager

 8. Sozai Clawson

 At Sozai, you won’t just find your usual suspects like tempura and chicken karaage or typical maki rolls.
-Nope, chef Hajime Sato is on a mission to spread the gospel of sustainability in sushi.
-After pioneering his approach at Seattle’s Mashiko, he moved to the Detroit area, and has tapped into the bounty of the Great Lakes.
+That’s because chef Hajime Sato is on a mission to spread the gospel of sustainability in sushi, only featuring carefully sourced seafood like wild-caught albacore, sayori, and Florida pink shrimp.
+After pioneering his approach at Seattle’s Mashiko, he moved to the Detroit area and has tapped into the bounty of the Great Lakes.
 To truly get the vibe of Sato’s genius, you’ve got to snag one of the 13 seats at his specially crafted bar.
 That’s where the magic happens, with his exclusive omakase experience.
-It’s like a backstage pass to a sushi symphony.

 More info here.